tootedom/related/README.md

 ## (**\*BETA\***)

-**Relateit** is a simple and easy way to relate one item to several others.
-Once several items are related to other items you can enquire:  For this item, what are the most frequently related items.
+**relateit** is a simple and easy way to relate one item to several others.
+Once several items are related, you can enquire:  "For this item, what are the most frequently related items."

-This can be used on a web site to associate the items the people are purchasing.
+An example use case of this functionality is on a web site to associate the items the people are purchasing.
 If a person purchases the books 'Java Performance Tuning', 'Akka Concurrency' and 'Java concurrency in practice' at the same time.
-When a second user is browsing 'Java Performance Tuning', you can present that user with related items that this book is frequently purchased with.
+When a second user is browsing 'Java Performance Tuning', you can present that user with related items that this book is most frequently purchased with.

 This application has 3 parts to it: